ktfleming/the-sprawl/README.md

 ## Rising Action

 Download Windows and macOS binaries from the [releases page](https://github.com/ktfleming/the-sprawl/releases).
+For the macOS version you'll need to `chmod +x` the binary in order to run it.

 ## Falling Action